Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Good Uniformizing Families of Stable Curves

 Now we use the automorphism group $G$ to move $z$ around hitting possibly other domain components.
 If $\si_1$ is the collection of points of the orbit $\{g(z)\ |\ g\in G\}$, then $\si_1$ satisfies all properties of a stabilization with the exception that $(S,j,M\cup \si_1,D)$ might not be stable yet.
-If the latter still has unstable domain components we can pick a point $z'\in S$ in such a component in the complement of $M\cup\si_1\cup |D|$ so that $Tu(z')$ is injective and $u(z')$ is not contained in $u(|D|\cup M\cup\si_1)$.
+If the latter still has unstable domain components we can pick a point $z'\in S$ in such a component in the complement of $M\cup\si_1\cup |D|$ so that $Tu(z')$ is injective, { $u^\ast\omega (z')$ is non-degenerate and determines on $T_{z'}S$ the same orientation as $j(z')$ does.} Moreover, $u(z')$ is not contained in $u(|D|\cup M\cup\si_1)$.
 Then the set $\si_2=\si_1\cup \{g(z')\ |\ g\in G\}$ satisfies all properties of a stabilization with the exception that $(S,j,M\cup \si_2,D)$ might not be stable yet.
-At every step of this procedure an unstable domain component obtains an additional point.
+At every step of this procedure an unstable domain component obtains {at least one} additional point.
 Since we only have a finite number of domain components and since we have to add at most three points to an unstable domain component to obtain stability, it is clear that after a finite number of steps we arrive at the desired stabilization $\si$ of $\alpha$. \end{proof}